 Step 1: Visit SSS online registration page

-Open the SSS online registration page here.
-Click the link as shown in the screenshot below.
+Open the SSS online registration page through this link.
+Once the page is open, click the link as shown in the screenshot below.

 Read the instructions and other important information on the next page.
 Then click the Start button.